ULHPC/documents/newsletters/2015/issue-01/src/_gpfs.md

 In technical terms, three NetApp E5400 disk enclosures providing 720TB of raw storage will be attached to three pairs of storage nodes that grant redundancy and failover, all connected to Gaia's 40Gbps QDR InfiniBand network.

+Additionally, project directories currently hosted on the Galactus will be migrated to an [EMC Isilon](http://www.emc.com/isilon) solution, based on their size and access requirements.
+This transition will allow users to directly access the projects on their workstations, enabling faster collaboration.

-For users the transition should be seamless, as their home directory files will be synchronized with the new storage systems on the date of the migration.
+For users these transitions will be seamless, as their files will be synchronized with the new storage systems on the date of the migration.